Jay2645/jay2645.github.io/_pages/splash-page.md

 I've been a lifelong gamer who's dreamed of working in the game development field since I was 12 years old.
 As a kid, I was obsessed with *Halo*, and the first custom maps I ever made were for *Halo: Custom Edition*, the PC version of *Halo 1*.

 My favorite languages to work in are Python, C++, and C# (in that order, roughly).
 I also have some experience with both Java and JavaScript, although I don't use them as heavily as I do the other 3.
 Additionally, I'm comfortable working in Adobe Photoshop and Autodesk 3DS Max.
+I'm currently living in Santa Ana, CA, in an apartment with my girlfriend and our cat, Moo (yes, like a cow).

+{% include figure image_path="/assets/images/bio-moo.jpg" alt="A picture of Moo, because no website is truly complete without a picture of a cat." caption="[Moo has his own Instagram, run by my girlfriend!](https://www.instagram.com/the_moo_cat__/)
+{: .text-center}" %}

 As far as games are concerned, my favorite games to play are real-time strategy games, mostly Paradox Interactive titles like *Europa Universalis 4*, *Hearts of Iron 4*, and *Stellaris*.
 I'm also a big fan of *Overwatch*, *Star Citizen*, and *Hearthstone*, as well as some titles on the Nintendo Switch like *Super Smash Bros.
 Ultimate* and *Legend of Zelda: Breath of the Wild*.

 When it comes to making games, I have a tendency to gravitate towards shooters and platforming games.
 I really enjoy designing game systems -- things like interactions between different NPC "factions," procedural level generation, player ability/skill systems, etc.

-As far as my personal life is concerned, I'm currently living in Santa Ana, CA, in an apartment with my girlfriend and our cat, Moo (yes, like a cow).

-{% include figure image_path="/assets/images/bio-moo.jpg" alt="A picture of Moo, because no website is truly complete without a picture of a cat." caption="[Moo has his own Instagram, run by my girlfriend!](https://www.instagram.com/the_moo_cat__/)" %}
-{: .text-center}